spgreen/eduroam-freeradius-docker/README.md

 		$ cd eduroam-freeradius-docker

+4) Change the Git directory to the 3.0.15-alpine3.7 branch

+		$ git checkout 3.0.15-alpine3.7

 #### Configuration:

-4) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit
+5) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit

     	#Edit the following varibles to provide the necessary configuration for your eduroam IdP
     	#in restart_eduroamFreeRADIUS.sh: